njahanshiri/Brain-Age-Estimation/README.md

 ## Dataset
 To train the proposed CNN networks, the Brain-Age Healthy Control (BAHC) dataset was used.
 This dataset contains 2001 Healthy individuals with a male/female ratio of 1016/985 with an average age of 18.12 ± 36.95 years.
 The age range of participants in this dataset is from 18 to 90 years.

+## preprocessing
+All T1-weighted MRI scans were preprocessed using the Statistical Parametric Mapping (SPM12) software package.
+First, all scans are segmented into gray matter (GM) and white matter (WM) and then normalized to the Montreal Neurological Institute 152 (MNI152) space using the DARTEL algorithm.
+DARTEL algorithm with parameter value of 1.5 mm3 has been used for data resampling and 4 mm3 has been used for smoothing.

 ## Train the model

 1. Run augement.py file for augment training data